uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 From 1 January 2021, the UK is introducing a new [points-based immigration system](https://www.gov.uk/guidance/new-immigration-system-what-you-need-to-know).

-If you are a non-UK citizen from a country outside the European Economic Area    (EEA) and Switzerland, you may already need a visa to study or work in the UK.
-[Check if you need a visa under the current immigration system](https://www.gov.uk/check-uk-visa).

 ### EU Settlement Scheme

-If you are a citizen of a country inside the [European Economic Area](https://www.gov.uk/eu-eea) (EEA) or Switzerland, living in the UK by 31 December 2020, you can apply to the EU Settlement Scheme.
+If you are a citizen of a country inside the [European Economic Area](https://www.gov.uk/eu-eea) (EEA) or Switzerland, living in the UK by 31 December 2020, you can apply to the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families).

 If your application is successful, you can continue to live, work and study in the UK after 30 June 2021.
 You will not need to use the points-based immigration system explained here.

 ### Changes to the UK’s immigration system

 The new points-based immigration system will apply to all non-UK citizens arriving in the UK from 1 January 2021, including those from the EEA or Switzerland.

-You can now apply for a [student visa](https://www.gov.uk/student-visa) under the new system; other immigration routes to live and work in the UK will open over the course of 2020.
+Most of the new immigration routes are now open for applications.

 ### Irish citizens